dms3-fs/go-dms3-fs/docs/config.md

 Bootstrap is an array of multiaddrs of trusted nodes to connect to in order to initiate a connection to the network.

-Default: The ipfs.io bootstrap nodes
+Default: The dms3.io bootstrap nodes

 ## `Datastore`
 Contains information related to the construction and operation of the on-disk storage system.

 - `StorageMax`
-A soft upper limit for the size of the ipfs repository's datastore.
+A soft upper limit for the size of the dms3fs repository's datastore.
 With `StorageGCWatermark`, is used to calculate whether to trigger a gc run (only if `--enable-gc` flag is set).

 Default: `10GB`